chesterbr/chesterbr.github.io/_posts/2019-07-30-cheap-433mhz-leak-detectors-home-assistant-arduino-openmqttgateway-telegram-alerts.md

 ![](/img/2019/06/home_assistant_sensors.png){: .center }

-The page updates dynamically, so you should see them flip as you wet the sensors, then go back after 10s (or how many you set the `off_delay` above):
+The page updates dynamically, so you should see them flip as you wet the sensors, then go back after 10s (or how long you set the `off_delay` above):

 ![](/img/2019/06/home_assistant_sensors_wet.png){: .center }